blackpeps/dbmslab2023/15. Creation of cursor/readme.md

 ## AIM
 To create a cursor in PL/SQL.

-## Introduction
+## Theory

+  - Pointer to a context area.
+  - Controlled by PL/SQL to manage data.
-A cursor is a pointer to this context area.
-PL/SQL controls the context area through a cursor.
-A cursor holds the rows (one or more) returned by a SQL statement.
-The set of rows the cursor holds is referred to as the active set.
+  - Holds rows (one or more) from an SQL statement.
+  - The set of rows it holds is the active set.

 ### Types of Cursors
 There are two types of cursors:
 1. **Implicit Cursors**

-   - Implicit cursors are automatically created by Oracle whenever an SQL statement is executed when there is no explicit cursor for the statement.
+  - Automatically created by Oracle for SQL statements.
-   - Programmers cannot control the implicit cursors and the information in them.

-   Whenever a DML statement (INSERT, UPDATE, and DELETE) is issued, an implicit cursor is associated with this statement.
-For INSERT operations, the cursor holds the data that needs to be inserted.
-For UPDATE and DELETE operations, the cursor identifies the rows that would be affected.
+  - No explicit control by programmers.
+  - Associated with DML statements (INSERT, UPDATE, DELETE).
+  - For INSERT, the cursor holds data to be inserted.
+  - For UPDATE/DELETE, the cursor identifies affected rows.
+  - Attributes are `%FOUND`, `%NOTFOUND`, `%ISOPEN` and `%ROWCOUNT`.

+> No need for the below table to be written in the fair record.

    | S.NO | ATTRIBUTES & DESCRIPTION      |
    | ---- | ----------------------------- |